 Disappearing volunteers, projects that don’t match your vision, and anxiety about getting the most of donated support shouldn’t eat up your already limited time.
 It is right of you to set high expectations, have strong opinions loosely held, and you shouldn’t feel obligated to automatically take the volunteer help you’re initially offered.
 Be picky.

 What you need today may not be the best place to start.

 For example, updating your logo is part of a larger brand identity.
 Take some time to identify the big picture need(s) before approaching a specific task.
 While you can tackle your logo first, you may find that you have to repeat this exercise after you create a larger brand guide, because your new graphic doesn’t fit with the overall brand vision.
 Strategic projects can be tough, but they sometimes make the smaller tasks quicker in the long run.
 That's why we created project bundles!

 Customize.
 Customize.
 Customize.

-- Customize.
-Customize.
-Customize.
 Ask for what you want — there is a volunteer who will help.
-We’ve found on our marketplace that when organizations use our project customizer to specify what they need, this sets both parties up for constructive communication during interviews.
-Small, yet important details boost your organization’s legitimacy, and conveys to your applicant that their volunteer work is meaningful and will be valuable.
+We’ve found on our marketplace that when Organizations specify and detail what they need, this sets both parties up for constructive communication during interviews.
+Small, yet important details, can boost your Organization’s legitimacy and convey to your applicant that their volunteer work is meaningful and will be valuable.

 Successfully managing skills-based volunteer experiences doesn’t have to be left up to chance.
 With these tips, managing skills-based volunteers can be a rewarding experience, turning short-term projects into long-lasting relationships.